WolverineXM/FinTechProject3/README.md

 Once it was determined that the Optimal Model should use a 30 day lag of feature set variables along with `n_estimators = 477.0`, `min_samples_split = 31.0`, `max_features = 3.0`, and `max_depth = 2988.0` this notebook was constructed to determine the

-1. Feature Importance, and
+1. Feature Importance (Gini Importance or Mean Decrease in Impurity (MDI)), and
 2. RFC model accuracy levels during the in-sample training and testing periods

 ![](images/feature_importance.PNG)

 Evidence exists that the feature set should be reduced and only include the features at index 0, 3, and 4.
-For you reference, these are:
+For your reference, these are:
 1. Feature 0 Index:  ICE BofA US High Yield Index Option-Adjusted Spread (BAMLH0A0HYM2)
 2. Feature 3 Index:  ICE BofA BB US High Yield Index Option-Adjusted Spread (BAMLH0A1HYBB)
 3. Feature 4 Index:  ICE BofA CCC & Lower US High Yield Index Option-Adjusted Spread (BAMLH0A3HYC)